mklbtz/Bodega/README.md

 ## About

 This was an endeavor to create a storefront akin to Amazon or Etsy, including a sorting of store items by category.
-Features Google-style search, an entire shopping cart workflow, and a backend for managers to see sales statistics and ship orders.
+Features Google-style search, an entire shopping cart workflow with account logins, and a backend for managers to see sales statistics and ship orders.
 Written in PHP; requires a MySQL database.

 ## Database